Veteran Homelessness

 US is ending veteran homelessness

-In November 2022, the US National Alliance to End Homelessness and its partners announced that despite the COVID-19 pandemic and the cost-of-living crisis, veteran homelessness has been reduced in the US by 11% since 2020.
-And since 2010, American veteran homelessness has reduced in total by 55.3%.
-Veteran homelessness has been effectively ended in three states and 83 communities as of October 2022 (see this Veteran Affairs site that provides updates on the number of communities that have ended veteran homelessness according the USICH definition).
+In November 2024, US partners announced Veteran Homelessness Drops to Lowest on Record since 2009.
+Veteran homelessness has been effectively ended in three states and 85 communities as of October 2024 (see this Veteran Affairs site that provides updates on the number of communities that have ended veteran homelessness according the USICH definition).
 Read more about the Biden-Harris Administration’s strategies to end Veteran Homelessness (Nov 2021).

 Community Solutions provides updates on the number of communities that have ended veteran homelessness in the US using the more rigorous outcomes-based Built for Zero definition (the same one used by Built for Zero Canada).
 Further information from Community Solutions: